Project-Haystack/xeto/src/xeto/doc.xeto/Fidelity.md

 - **Full Fidelity**: all types are completely modeled with no loss of fidelity
-- **Haystack Fidelity**: only the core Haystack types are used and all scalars encode as simple strings
+- **Haystack Fidelity**: only the core Haystack types are used and all non-native scalars encode as simple strings
 - **JSON Fidelity**: most scalars are encoded as just strings

 # Full Fidelity